9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 Choose bedding with a new color palette or pattern to give your room an exciting new feel.
 Play around with textured fabrics to add some interest.

-Adding other decorative accents in your new color palette, like throw pillows or a throw blanket, can add a nice touch or a fun pop of color while sticking to your budget as well.
+Adding other decorative accents in your new color palette, like throw pillows or a throw blanket, can add a nice touch or a fun pop of color while also sticking to your budget.

 Consider mixing patterns and fabrics to make the space feel unique.